How to Use Steel Wool for Pest Control

 Steel wool is also non-toxic, unlike many pest control solutions, so you can place it around your house without worrying about one of your pets or children getting into it.

-How to Use Steel Wool to Keep Out Pests
+How to Keep Out Pests

 First, identify the places pests might entering your home.
 Here are some area you should check for potential pest entry points: